j-halladay/gpu_hunter/README.md

 GPU Hunter is a example project for scraping data and messaging via SMS.

 ## Description
 GPU-hunter scrapes links from bestbuy.com to check specific graphics cards (GPU's) to see if they are sold out.
-If it finds one of the links is in stock, it will text a phone number using Twillo's API.
+If it finds one of the links is in stock, it will text a phone number using Twilio's API.

 ## Planed Development